 It's a common belief that when you exercise you need to eat extra protein, or that eating more protein will help you build more muscle.
 However, neither of these ideas is strictly true.

-Protein bars and protein powders are a major feature of many gyms, and of advertisements for buff bodies.
-But according to The Institute of Medicine's Dietary Reference Intakes Report, "In view of the lack of compelling evidence to the contrary, no additional dietary protein is suggested for healthy adults undertaking resistance or enduring exercise."
+Protein bars and protein powders are a major feature of many gyms, and of advertisements to those with “buff” bodies.
+But according to The Institute of Medicine's Dietary Reference Intakes Report, "In view of the lack of compelling evidence to the contrary, no additional dietary protein is suggested for healthy adults undertaking resistance or endurance exercise."

 Of course, if you're exercising a lot, you do need to eat more calories, which means you get more protein – but there's still no reason to get more than 10 to 35 percent of your calories from protein.